 Use layered CTAs instead:

-1. Newsletter subscription (coldest)
+- Newsletter subscription or follow (coldest)

-2. Resource download (warming up)
+- Resource download or event registration (warming up)

-3. Low-ticket offer or workshop (almost ready)
+- Low-ticket offer or workshop (almost ready)

-4. Sales conversation (ready to buy)
+- Sales conversation (ready to buy)

 This respects where people are in their journey.
 And it builds a pipeline of people at different stages.
 Some will convert now.
 Others in 3 months.
 Others next year.